LuisPalacios/mcproxy/README.md

 ============
 *  A g++ version equal or higher **4.8** is required.

-*  To generate a makefile, qmake must be installed.
-This can be done with the following command:
+*  To generate a Makefile, cmake must be installed.

-  newer systems:

-        apt-get install qt5-qmake
-        apt-get install qt5-default

-  alternative if qt5-default not found:

-        apt install qtbase5-dev qtchooser qt5-qmake qtbase5-dev-tools
+        apt install cmake -y

-  older systems:

-        apt-get install qt4-qmake

 *  To use the IPv6 functionality the kernel has to be configured and compiled with the experimental kernel feature _IPv6: multicast routing_.
 For more